deepak-datahandling/Python-Codes/data_validation/README.md

-Data Validation
+# Data Validation

+# Introduction
-This Project is used to validate the data once it was moved from Teradata to ADLS system
+Data Validation is the process of verifying the data which is moved or copied from one place to another.